oclipa/reactjs-cheat-sheet/README.md

 **Link Component**

-If a link is specified using the familiar `<a href="">` tag, this will force the entire page to be re-fetched from the server.
+If a link is specified using the familiar `<a href="">` element, this will force the entire page to be re-fetched from the server.
 Typically this is not desirable; in modern web apps it is more typical to only refresh those sections of the page that have changed.

 To avoid the full page refresh, the Link component is used:
 ```jsx